MariaAdeline/IMS/README.md

 7)Date&Time of Purchase

 ### About Me
 My name is Maria Adeline P and I'm a 3rd year B.E CSE student studing in SRM Easwari Engineering College,Chennai,TamilNadu 600125.
-I'm passionate about Data related fields like Data Analystics and also interested in python language.I am willing to learn, work and gain some experience in this field.
+I'm passionate about Data related fields like Data Analytics and also interested in python language.I am willing to learn, work and gain some experience in this field.